gdennie/nomicon/src/dropck.md

-In the meantime, there is an unstable attribute that one can use to assert (unsafely) that a generic type's destructor is _guaranteed_ to not access any expired data, even if its type gives it the capability to do so.
+In the meantime, there is an unstable attribute that one can use to assert (unsafely) that a generic type's destructor is _guaranteed_ to not access any expired data, even if its type definition gives it that capability.

 That attribute is called `may_dangle` and was introduced in [RFC 1327][rfc1327].
 To deploy it on the `Inspector` from above, we would write: